- Books, Literature, and Writing»

 What is Engrish?
 Engrish is English gone wild!
 Engrish is when English attacks!
 Engrish is English destroyed in seconds!
 Simply put, Engrish is when non-native English speakers use English to reach out to others... with hilarious results.

-As an expat living in Japan for a few years, it's all around me.
+However, as an expat living in Japan, Engrish is all around me.
 I'm still fascinated by it.
 It's the reason I always have my camera with me, even when I go grocery shopping.
 It always surprises me, probably the same way a haiku written in English or the newest American sushi roll will surprise a Japanese person.

 For those who don't live in foreign countries, "The Joys of Engrish" by Steve Caires shows us Engrish at its finest and most sublime.
 It is a collection of images from around Japan of signs, clothing and other places that Engrish can strike.